 The academic proficiency policy defines the academic standards students must meet to be considered academically successful at NMU.
-Students must maintain a minimum Northern grade point average of 2.00 to be in academic good standing.
-Students with an NMU GPA below this level will be placed on academic probation and will have to meet certain semester GPA requirements to remain at NMU.
-Students are asked to sign a Academic Probation Agreement Form that further outlines the details of their probation).
+Poor progress toward a degree can sometimes impact eligibility to remain at NMU and possible financial aid resources.
+Students with an NMU GPA at, or above, 2.00 are considered in Academic Good Standing.
+Students with a GPA below this level will be placed on probation and may have to meet certain semester GPA requirements to remain at NMU.
+Students are asked to sign a Warning or Academic Probation Agreement Form that further outlines the details of their probation.

-Students are notified of their academic status in their end-of-semester grade report.
+Students are notified of their academic status in their MyNMU grade report at the end of each semester.
 Any questions regarding academic proficiency should be referred to the Academic and Career Advisement Center.

 Levels of Proficiency